Archdiocese of San Francisco: 2012 to present

 In 2012, Benedict XVI appointed Bishop Salvatore J. Cordileone from the Diocese of Oakland as the next archbishop of San Francisco, replacing the retired Niederauer.
 In February 2015, Cordileone told teachers in the archdiocesan school system that they were expected to conduct their public lives in a way that does not undermine or deny the church's doctrine.
-Democratic California State Assemblymen Phil Ting of San Francisco and Kevin Mullin of San Mateo sent a letter to Cordileone urging him to withdraw what they called "discriminatory morality clauses".
+Democratic California State Assemblymen Phil Ting of San Francisco and Kevin Mullin of San Mateo sent a letter to Cordileone urging him to withdraw what they called "discriminatory morality clauses."
 The letter was signed by lawmakers from each community in the archdiocese with a Catholic high school.
-Cordileone responded, saying he "respects the lawmakers' right to hire whoever [sic] may advance their mission and that he is asking for the same respect".
+Cordileone responded, saying he "respects the lawmakers' right to hire whoever [sic] may advance their mission and that he is asking for the same respect."
 Ting and Mulin called for an investigation of working conditions at archdiocesan high schools over the archbishop's proposed morality clauses for teachers.

 In April 2015, more than 100 Catholic donors and church members from the Bay Area signed a full-page advertisement in the San Francisco Chronicle appealing to Pope Francis to replace Cordileone.
-The signers objected to Cordileone's characterization of extramarital sex and LBGTQ+ relationships as "gravely evil", saying that Cordileone fostered "an atmosphere of division and intolerance".
+The signers objected to Cordileone's characterization of extramarital sex and LBGTQ+ relationships as "gravely evil," saying that Cordileone fostered "an atmosphere of division and intolerance."
 The archdiocese responded that the advertisement was a "misrepresentation of the spirit of the archbishop" and that it was also a misrepresentation to suggest that the signers spoke for the entire Catholic community in the Bay Area.
 The archdiocese claimed to have received over 7,500 letters of support.
 A subsequent picnic to show support for Cordileone was held in May 2015 in San Francisco.

-In April 2022, Cordileone warned Nancy Pelosi, the Speaker of the U.S. House of Representatives and a San Francisco resident, that he would prohibit her from receiving Holy Communion unless she repudiated her promotion of abortion rights.
+Hundreds of students at Archbishop Riordan High School in San Francisco staged a walkout in November 2021 rather than attend an assembly featuring Megan Almon, a spokesperson for an anti-abortion group.
+In April 2022, Cordileone warned Nancy Pelosi, the Speaker of the U.S. House of Representatives and a San Francisco resident, that he would prohibit her from receiving the eucharist unless she repudiated her promotion of abortion rights.
 In May 2022, Cordileone notified her and publicly announced that he took that action.

 Pope Francis erected the Archdiocese of Las Vegas in May 2023, suppressing the Diocese of Las Vegas that had been a suffragan diocese of the Archdiocese of San Francisco.
 The dioceses of Reno and Salt Lake City then became suffragan dioceses of the new archdiocese.

-As of 2025, Cordileone is the archbishop of San Francisco.
+In April 2024, a man was arrested after stabbing a parishioner outside of Sts.
+Peter and Paul Church in San Francisco.
+Cordileone was conducting a confirmation ceremony in the church when the assailant wandered in.
+After several parishioners escorted him out of the church, the man stabbed one of them.
+The person's wound was not serious.